 Kelvin is active in running and football, and also plays basketball and tennis.
 He has had previous injuries as a competitive runner and was unable to walk freely without pain.
 Therefore, Kelvin has a deep empathy towards competitive athletes on their road to recovery.
 Together with fellow practitioners such as physiotherapists and sports trainers, Kelvin strives to get patients back to their feet as soon and as painless as possible.

-Kelvin practises at Tanglin.
+Kelvin practises at Tanglin and Yishun.